Nucleic acid quaternary structure: Kissing loop Motif

 In this model, based on Dengue Virus Methyltransferase, four monomers of methyltransferase surround two octamers of RNA.
 The nucleic acid associations demonstrate the kissing loop motif.

 The three-dimensional folding motif known as the kissing loop.
 In this diagram, two kissing loop models are overlaid to show structural similarities.
 The white backbone and pink bases are from B. subtilis, and the gray backbone and blue bases are from V. vulnificus.

 The kissing loop motif has been observed in retroviruses and RNAs that are encoded by plasmids.
 The determination of the number of kissing loops to form the capsid varies between 5 and 6.
 Five kissing loops have been shown to have a stronger stability due to the particular symmetry that the 5 kissing loop structure provides.

 Small nuclear RNA

 Small nuclear RNA (snRNA) combines with proteins to form the spliceosome in the nucleus.
 The spliceosome is responsible for sensing and cutting introns out of pre-mRNA, which is one of the first steps of mRNA processing.
-The spliceosome is a large macromolecularcomplex.
+The spliceosome is a large macromolecular complex.
 Quaternary structure allows snRNA to detect mRNA sequences that need to be excised.